 It is not recommended to let any driver not listed on your policy that doesn’t have a car insurance policy of their own drive your vehicle.
 If an uninsured driver needs to drive your vehicle, ask your insurance agent if you can add them as a driver.
 Allowing an uninsured driver to drive your vehicle is asking for trouble.
 It can be especially troublesome if the following situations apply:

-• The driver is high-risk driver (i.e. they’ve recently committed a major traffic violation like a DUI)
+- The driver is a high-risk driver (i.e. they’ve recently committed a major traffic violation like a DUI)

-• You are concealing the driver from your car insurance purposely (You were told to add the driver and lied about no access or usage by said driver)
+- You are concealing the driver from your car insurance purposely (You were told to add the driver and lied about no access or usage by the said driver)